Building the Project

 Running the Simulation & Tests

-The executables have been build in to the ../Tsunami-Simulation/build
+The executables have been build in to the ../Tsunami-Simulation/build directory with their corresponding name.

-the executable name would be simulation
+for simulation the executable name would be simulation (or simulation.exe on Windows), etc.

-All the executables can be found in ../Tsunami-Simulation/build
+All the executables can be found in ../Tsunami-Simulation/build.

-The available executables are simulation
+The available executables are simulation, sanitize, test, sanitize_test and test_middle_states.

 Note